Updated: Mar 7, 2022

 You can't make friends if you are being nice.
 Being nice is a form of self-regulation.
 Self-regulation restrains you.
-If you can't open up, you won't feel accepted the way you are.
+If you don't open up, you won't feel accepted the way you are.
 You won't even feel free in a company.
 You may even feel relieved when the company leaves, for you no longer have to play a role.
 This is the infection that people in the US have.
 In the process of being kind, you compromise truth.
 You end up unkind.

 If I could go back in time, I would tell Drew that it was unfiltered truth.
 I always keep it 100.
 When you tell the truth, others get to see the real you, which is important for them to be able to appreciate the raw you, not the character you present to them.
 Plus, truth and honesty build trust.
 Trust fosters relationships.
 Playing nice and kind comes in the way of truth and honesty.
 Thus, political correctness and all other forms of cultural tyranny retard people socially.
 They are impediments to meaningful relationships.

 Humans are naturally inclined to make friends.
 Children make friends without any instructions at all.
 It is only when you define friendship that you fail at it.
 Our social-media inspired generation thinks that friendship is a contract, like a checklist.
 But friendship is not a contract, rather a recognition of mutually held implicit values.
 There is no right way of friendship.
 Thus, you cannot make friends.
 You can only recognize friends.